mit-orcd/orcd-docs-edit/docs/recipes/pycharm.md

 ## Editing your SSH Config File

 Once you are in the interactive session, make a note of the node you are running on.
-We now want to edit our SSH config file so that PyCharm can run on that node.
-To do this, open the command line and locate your config file.
+We now want to edit our local SSH `config` file so that PyCharm can run on that node.
+To do this, open the command line and locate your `config` file.
 It is usually located in `~/.ssh/config`.
 Using your favorite editor, paste the following (enter your username and the correct node number):

 ```yaml title="config"